"He went through six operations and was placed on a clinical trial so he could try new treatments.”

 The trial team need a sample of your tumour to check if it has the specific change to the BRAF gene.
 They will get a sample of tissue that was removed when you had surgery or a

 You go to hospital once a week for the first 4 weeks of treatment.
-After that, you go every 4 or 8 weeks for the rest of the time you have the trial treatment.
+After that, you go every 4 to 12 weeks for the rest of the time you have the trial treatment.

 You have regular blood tests throughout the trial.
 And you will have more heart traces and heart scans.
 The trial team may ask you to have more CT or MRI scans.